mumuki/mulang/docs/index.md

 > code.expect "DeclaresAttribute:~eight"
 => true
 ```

-> Notice: like in mulang means that it contains that case-insensitive substring
+> Notice: like in Mulang means that it contains that case-insensitive substring

 Finally, does `aBird` declares an attribute that is not named `weight`?